leifj/draft-johansson-zkp-usecases/draft-johansson-zkp-usecases.md

 * holder-verifier unlinkability
 * issuer-verifier unlinkability (aka collusion-resistant unlinkability)

-These properites come at a cost and zero knowledge proofs are both different from conventional cryptography aswell as often hard to implement and understand.
+These properites come at a cost and zero knowledge proofs are both different from conventional cryptography as well as often hard to implement and understand.
 Additionally, the fact that zkp ensures unlinkability means that some use-cases that depend on linkability may not translate into architectures that rely on zkp.
-This means that even if zkp is deployed, the information present in the proofs (ie the statement S) may in some cases be enough to fully identify the data subject in which case the deployment of zkp serves little purpouse.
+This means that even if zkp is deployed, the information present in the proofs (ie the statement S) may in some cases be enough to fully identify the data subject in which case the deployment of zkp serves little purpose.

-This document aims to describe some real-world usecases where the deployment of zkp makes sens from a business and technical perspective.
+This document aims to describe some real-world usecases where the deployment of zkp makes sense from a business and technical perspective.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-We also rely on the terminilogy from the SPICE architecture document.
+We also rely on the terminology from the SPICE architecture document.

 # Why deploy zkp?